 Trading on OptionsHouse is surprisingly easy, but there are a few things to keep in mind.
 For example, there is a cap on shares for investors at OptionsHouse, as investors are only able to trade up to 50,000 shares or 4,000 option contracts for each trade without incurring additional fees.

 Again, there is no minimum account balance required for OptionsHouse, which makes it uniquely flexible for all kinds of traders.
-This is definitely one way they win out over other, pricier investment platforms, since most will ask at least something of you to make it worth their while.
+One of the commonly accepted advantages of the firm is actually this.

 While OptionsHouse’s choices are pretty expansive, one of its few limitations is that it does not offer forex investments.
 This prevents people from being able to trade in international futures, so if you’re looking for that kind of brokerage, you will want to look somewhere else.